This article will help you figure out what you need and don’t need to bring with you on a long-distance cycle trip in the Netherlands.

 It is a good idea to bring a spare inner tube that fits your bicycle – check the sizing before you buy and if you’re not sure, ask!
 Most staff in bike shops will be happy to help.
 A puncture repair kit is also useful for those small holes, to save you changing the whole tube.

 The Netherlands is great for long-distance cycling because, ironically, you’re never really that long a distance from the nearest town.
-Paired with the fact that pretty much everyone cycles here, you’re probably not going to be too far from a bicycle shop either, meaning that if you do get a flat tyre and don’t know how to fix it, you should be quite close to someone who does.
+Paired with the fact that pretty much everyone cycles here, you’re probably not going to be too far from a bicycle shop either, meaning that if you do get a flat tire and don’t know how to fix it, you should be quite close to someone who does.
 You will usually have to pay for this service though, so if you want to learn how to do it yourself, a class can be a wise investment before you go!
 Or perhaps you have a friend who can show you a few things too 😉

 Although there are usually signs around that show local maps, with handy numbers on certain routes – it doesn’t hurt to have a map as backup.
 There are a few options for this, but the best ones I have found are in this guide, containing 22 maps of the LF routes network.
 If you want to cover more than one route then these may work out cheaper than buying the individual maps.
 They are also a handy size, and, most importantly, they are waterproof, which leads me to the next essential item in your pannier bags…

-Obviously seasons affect rainfall but generally speaking, you are probably going to need your waterproofs at some point.
+Obviously, seasons affect rainfall but generally speaking, you are probably going to need your waterproofs at some point.
 Waterproof jackets are a must, and you may even want waterproof trousers too, depending on how long you are going for and how warm it will be.
-I did a week-long trip in the summer without waterproof trousers, and fortunately we got enough sun to dry out my shoes and cycling shorts following the (torrential) rain.
+I did a week-long trip in the summer without waterproof trousers, and fortunately, we got enough sun to dry out my shoes and cycling shorts following the (torrential) rain.
 It really can change fast though, so it might be worth investing in some (ever-so-sexy) waterproof trousers, and maybe some shoe covers too if you don’t want to bring two pairs.

 Once you get off your bike, you will be amazed at how quickly you can cool down.
 Particularly important if you are camping, remember to bring a hat, gloves, some warm socks and a thick jumper that you have kept dry for the evenings (even in the summer!)